Lemez/lemez.github.io/_posts/writing/2015-10-25-belarus-freedom-of-expression.md

 I was commissioned by Freemuse, alongside Bosnian anthropologist Maya Medich, to go to Belarus around the time of the 2006 Presidential Elections to report on political censorship of music and musicians.

-Belarus was then, as it is now, ruled by the 'last dictator in Europe', Aleksander Lukashenko, and with 'coloured' revolutions taking place across the post-Soviet world, the government was cracking down mightily hard on oppositional politics of any kind, including artists and musicians.
+Belarus was then, as it is now, ruled by the 'last dictator in Europe', Aleksander Lukashenko, and with protest-driven revolutions taking place across the post-Soviet world, the government was cracking down mightily hard on oppositional politics of any kind, including artists and musicians.